rjriel/football-data/README.md

 # football-data
-A JSON dictionary definition for use with the Qlik Sense Generic REST Connector here
+A JSON dictionary definition for use with the Qlik Sense Generic REST Connector